ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ## Template migration

+You can migrate your template toward the current version of M2Doc by right clicking on the template an selecting the `Migrate template` menu.

+![The migrate template menu.]({{page.relativePath}}/ref-doc/nightly/images/Migrate%20template%20menu.png "The migrate template menu.")

+This menu is only available if the template needs to be migrated according to its version number (see the [Template properties wizard](index.html#template-properties-wizard) section).

+### version 4.x

 The template format has changed between version 3.x and 4.x.
 In version 3.x M2Doc statements were stored in MS Word fields that could be visualized with `ALT+F9` and inserted with `CTRL+F9`.
 Since version 4.x the fields has been replaced by plain text (`{m:...}`).

-You can migrate your template toward the current version of M2Doc by right clicking on the template an selecting the `Migrate template` menu.

-![The migrate template menu.]({{page.relativePath}}/ref-doc/nightly/images/Migrate%20template%20menu.png "The migrate template menu.")

-This menu is only available if the template needs to be migrated according to its version number (see the [Template properties wizard](index.html#template-properties-wizard) section).
+### version 5.x

+If you have [custom services](index.html#providing-new-services), your template now needs to be in a Java project with a dependency to the project containing the service Java class.

 ## Extension points